Cruise Ship Guests

 It varies a bit according to each ship’s schedule, yet cruise ship guests unfortunately don’t have a lot of time on Grand Turk.
 Ships typically land mid to late morning, and depart in the afternoon.
 To get the most out of your visit, it makes sense to plan your day before disembarking.

 All beaches and coasts in the Turks and Caicos up to the high tide mark are public and free-to-access.
 You don’t have to pay up to enjoy a non-existent “private beach”.

-Grand Turk is a world-renowned diving destination.
-Abrupt and sheer wall sites, where the depths drop from around 40 feet (12m) into the thousands, offer vibrant coral and varying marine life.
-You won’t waste time on long boat rides either, as many of the best sites are only minutes from shore.
+Grand Turk is a world-renowned scuba diving destination.
+Abrupt and sheer wall sites, where the depths drop from around 40 feet (12 m) into the thousands, offer vibrant coral and varying marine life.
+You won’t waste time on long boat rides either, as many of the best dive sites are only minutes from shore.

-Snorkelling is a bit of a mixed situation.
+Snorkeling is a bit of a mixed situation.
 There are definitely spectacular sites to be found, but most are too far off the coast to swim out to.
-A boat snorkelling cruise can get you to some great sights, or check out our snorkelling page for details on what can be seen from the beach.
+A boat snorkeling cruise can get you to some great sights, or check out our snorkeling page for details on what can be seen from the beach.

 More so than the other islands in the country, many of Grand Turk’s attractions are of historical interest.
-The Grand Turk Lighthouse, Turks and Caicos National Museum, and old Her Majesty's Prison are great places to visit, and the oceanfront historical Cockburn Town offers remnants of British-Bermudian Colonial architecture.
+The Grand Turk Lighthouse, Turks and Caicos National Museum, and old H.M.
+Prison are great places to visit, and the oceanfront and historical Cockburn Town offers remnants of British-Bermudian Colonial architecture.
 Cockburn Town is also a great place to get some food away from the crowds at the Cruise Center.
 The Museum has an exhibit on the Molasses Reef wreck, which is the oldest European shipwreck in the Americas to have been excavated.

-Found off the east coast of Grand Turk, the small and scenic Gibbs Cay is another highlight of the area.
+Found off the east coast of Grand Turk, the small and scenic Gibbs Cay stingray encounter is another highlight of the area.
 At this small and uninhabited sea oat-covered island, friendly wild stingrays swim up to meet visitors.
 Discovering this island is a fun family vacation activity.